StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 ### Queue DoS protection

 Worst-case cost validity only protects against DoS at the point of execution but leaves the queue vulnerable to high-limit, low-usage transactions.

-For example, a malicious user could send a transfer-only transaction (21k gas) with a limit set to multiple chunks.
+For example, a malicious user could send a transfer-only transaction (21k gas) with a limit set consume the block's full gas limit.

-Although they would have to have sufficient funds to theoretically pay for all the chunks, they would never actually be charged this amount.
+Although they would have to have sufficient funds to theoretically pay for all the reserved gas, they would never actually be charged this amount.
 Pushing a sufficient number of such transactions to the queue would artificially inflate the worst-case cost of other users.

+Therefore, the gas charged was modified from being equal to the gas usage to the above $g_C := \max\left(g_U, \frac{g_L}{\lambda}\right)$

 Gas limits are typically set higher than expected gas used to allow for a buffer should gas estimates be imprecise.
+So $\lambda$ should not be set to $1$.
+However, setting $\lambda$ to $\infty$ would allow users to fill the queue without paying fees.

-A lower bound of 50% of the specified limit, for example, would allow for a 100% buffer on estimates without penalising the sender, while still disincentivising falsely high limits.
+Setting $\lambda ~:= 2$ allows for a 100% buffer on gas usage estimates without penalising the sender, while still disincentivising falsely high limits.

 #### Upper bound on queue DoS